theJYC/LinkInABit/README.md

 ### React.js

-React v17 was utilised, with a select number of technologies within the React ecosystem:
+This extension was built with the latest version of React (v17), with a select number of technologies within the React ecosystem:

 - [Context API](https://github.com/jinyoungch0i/react-context) was utilised for state management
-- [Hooks](https://reactjs.org/docs/hooks-reference.html) were utilised to access component life cycle methods in functional (vs. class-based) fashion
+- [Hooks](https://reactjs.org/docs/hooks-reference.html) were utilised to access component life cycle methods in declarative fashion
-- [PropTypes](https://www.npmjs.com/package/prop-types) was utilised to integrate type-checking in components during runtime
+- [PropTypes](https://www.npmjs.com/package/prop-types) was utilised to integrate type-checking in components at runtime
-- [React-Icons](https://react-icons.github.io/react-icons/icons?name=fa) was utilised to selectively import (ES6) Font Awesome icons
+- [React-Icons](https://react-icons.github.io/react-icons/icons?name=fa) was utilised to selectively import (ES6) Font Awesome icons, preventing production bloat
-- [React-Router](https://reactrouter.com/) will be incorporated to allow performant routing on the client-side
+- [React-Router](https://reactrouter.com/) will be incorporated to allow performant SPA routing

 ### Chrome APIs